How to Make a Location-Based App?

 You need to pay attention to the following factors:

-- by law, all data on the movements of users that are being collected and processed must be depersonalized.
+- by law, all data on the movements of users which are being collected and processed must be depersonalized.
 But how to control this process?
 That's the real problem!

 - information is not just collected, but processed and analyzed.
-This reveals a variety of interesting patterns… The question is how to use this information?
+Such a scheme reveals a variety of interesting patterns… The question is how to use the information obtained?
 What is ethical and what is not?

 By making personal information public, a user risks becoming an object of misconduct that affects his privacy.
-So, for example, in March of this year, Apple has blocked a mobile application named Girls Around Me which showed men the location of women nearby.
+In March 2017, Apple has blocked a mobile application named Girls Around Me which showed men the location of women nearby.

 To avoid the so-called "stalking effect", location-based services will most likely evolve towards strictly closed groups of friends (for instance, take a look at the application "Find my friends" from Apple).

-Undoubtedly, every company that collects any information about users will act as correctly as possible, since there is such a thing as reputational costs that can be very high.
+Undoubtedly, every company collecting any information about users will act as correctly as possible, since there is such a thing as reputational costs which sometimes are very high.

-The main point is to find experienced developers who know how to create a location-based app that will be really secure and protected from hacking.
+The main point is to find experienced developers who know how to create a location-based app which will be really secure and protected from hacking.

-The choice of technology needed will depend on the purpose of the mobile application and the basic requirements to it.
-Speed, accuracy, reliability, usability, range, and power consumption are the main characteristics that will help determine the best way to implement a geolocation feature.
+The choice of locating technology needed will depend on the purpose of mobile apps with GPS geolocation and the basic requirements to them.
+Speed, accuracy, reliability, usability, range, and power consumption are the main characteristics helping determine the best way to implement a geolocation feature.

-But, in general, how can you save during the process of location-based mobile app development?
+But, in general, what possibilities do you have in order to save during the process of GPS app development?

 If you want to save in the mobile app development process, do not hire IT experts from the US or Western Europe: they work qualitatively but have high rates.
 Our option is developers from Ukraine (all the arguments in favor of this choice is detailed in our article).